Val Verde, California: Government

 Val Verde has a civic association of volunteers, the Val Verde Civic Association (VVCA), which is the liaison between the LA County 5th District Supervisor, community leaders and the residents.
-The VVCA is a 501(c)(4) non-profit corporation and has an elected six member Board of Directors with up to three appointed Associate Board Members.
+The VVCA is a 501(c)(4) non-profit corporation and has an elected six-member board of directors with up to three appointed Associate Board Members.
 Monthly meetings are held on the second Thursday of every month at 7 pm in the community clubhouse.
 Guest speakers give presentations to the community regarding issues from fire safety, CERT, Department of Public Works, Deputies from the Supervisor's office and the Sheriff's office, CHP updates and the Waterworks District.
 Residents have the opportunity to learn about the community and to voice their opinions.

-Chiquita Canyon provided its 2015 annual grant of over $350,000 to the Val Verde Community Benefits Funding Committee (CBFC) as part of its 1997 Agreement with Val Verde.
+Chiquita Canyon Landfill provided its 2015 annual grant of over $350,000 to the Val Verde Community Benefits Funding Committee (CBFC) as part of its 1997 Agreement with Val Verde.
 The Val Verde community has received funds from Chiquita for over 15 years.
 The CBFC provides funding from the landfill to support after-school programs, tutoring, scholarships, bus passes, groceries for needy families, youth sports programs, etc. all for Val Verde residents.

 Val Verde has two seats on the Castaic Area Town Council (CATC).
 The CATC is the liaison between the LA County 5th District Supervisor, community leaders and the residents of the 5 areas of Castaic.
 The CATC holds a meeting every third Wednesday of the month at 6:30 pm at the Castaic School District Office.
 Residents are invited to attend the meeting, as local officials make presentations to the Board and the audience.

+Religion

+As of 2021, there are two churches in the community, the Castaic Community African Methodist Episcopal Church and the Macedonia Church of God in Christ.

+Infrastructure

+Vehicular access to the community from two points in the north and south on paved two-lane roads.
+The Chiquito Canyon Road branches off from State Route 126, here named Henry Mayo Drive, and enters the community from the south; from the north, Del Valle Road branches off from Hasley Canyon Road to enter the community.
+Other than these public roads, there are dirt mountain roads that give emergency access to the surrounding mountains.
+The majority of public residential roads are paved; there are no paved sidewalks in the semi-rural community.
+The main east–west thoroughfare is San Martinez Road.

+The City of Santa Clarita Transit service operates route 2 which runs through from the McBean Regional Transit Center in Santa Clarita, with four stops on Chiquito Canyon Road, three on San Martinez Road including one in Val Verde Park, and one on Del Valle Road.

+Home construction ranges from wood-frame with stucco facades to large multi-bedroom houses.

+Residents use septic tanks for their sewage, discouraging development.